Victoria

 The PHG link is here: PHG/Victoria

-The Victoria featured on the Evening Crawl of West London in August 2005, the Evening Crawl of Maida Vale and Bayswater in December 2005, the Daytime Crawl of Notting Hill, Kensington and Bayswater in February 2008, the Buzzing About: Evening Crawl of Bayswater in December 2014, and the Grand Pubs Near the Grand Union Canal: Evening Pub Tour of Maida Vale, Tyburnia and Paddington in December 2023.
+The Victoria featured on the Evening Crawl of West London on 1 August 2005, the Evening Crawl of Maida Vale and Bayswater on 7 December 2005, the Daytime Crawl of Notting Hill, Kensington and Bayswater on 16 February 2008, the Buzzing About: Evening Crawl of Bayswater on 10 December 2014, and the Grand Pubs Near the Grand Union Canal: Evening Pub Tour of Maida Vale, Tyburnia and Paddington on 6 December 2023.